rbelfils/microservice-kubernetes/HOW-TO-RUN.md

 variable `DOCKER_ACCOUNT` is set to the name of the account on Docker Hub you created.

+* Before start Pod and services , make all images with PUBLIC acces if you are a free account on Docker Hub.

 * Run `kubernetes-deploy.sh` in the directory
 `microservice-kubernetes-demo` :